With microlearning being a very hot trend right now, this is a question all sorts of people are asking!

 A major advantage of microlearning is that you aren’t limited to delivering training in lengthy one-hour SCORM units.
 You can spice things up by sharing information in a whole range of different ways:

 Infographics are a visual way of representing information.
 They’re used to communicate complex topics in an engaging way.
-In our very own Infographic Exhibition, we take on topics as tough as the neuroscience of learning!
+In our very own Infographic Archive, we take on topics as tough as the neuroscience of learning!

 As infographics are colourful and visual, they’re 30% more likely to capture the attention of your learners than text!
 You could use them to communicate topics that can otherwise feel a little dry.
 Why not share a gorgeous looking infographic on your social learning feed?